Disappearance of Frederick Valentich: Ufologists

-Ufologists have speculated that extraterrestrials either destroyed Valentich's aircraft or abducted him, asserting that some individuals reported seeing "an erratically moving green light in the sky" and that he was "in a steep dive at the time".
+Ufologists have claimed that a UFO either destroyed Valentich's aircraft or abducted him, saying that some individuals reported seeing "an erratically moving green light in the sky" and that he was "in a steep dive at the time".
 Ufologists believe these accounts are significant because of the "green light" mentioned in Valentich's radio transmissions.
+However, the Mount Stromlo Observatory noted that there was a meteorite stream that night, with 10 to 15 sightings per hour.

 The group Ground Saucer Watch, based in Phoenix, Arizona, United States, claims that photos taken by plumber Roy Manifold on the day of Valentich's disappearance show a fast-moving object exiting the water near Cape Otway Lighthouse.
 According to UFO writer Jerome Clark, Ground Saucer Watch argued that they showed "a bona fide unknown flying object, of moderate dimensions, apparently surrounded by a cloud-like vapour/exhaust residue", although the pictures were not clear enough to identify the object.
+Snopes editor Jordan Liles suggested that the object was most likely an “out-of-focus fly” or a "bird passing by".